Mandelbrot set: Image gallery of a zoom sequence

-The boundary of the Mandelbrot set shows more intricate detail the closer one looks or magnifies the image, usually called "zooming in".
-The following example of an image sequence zooming to a selected c value gives an impression of the infinite richness of different geometrical structures present in the Mandelbrot set boundary and explains some of their typical rules.
+The boundary of the Mandelbrot set shows more intricate detail the closer one looks or magnifies the image.
+The following is an example of an image sequence zooming to a selected c value.
+The area shown is known as the "seahorse valley", which is a region of the Mandelbrot set centred on the point −0.75 + 0.1i.

 The magnification of the last image relative to the first one is about 1010 to 1.
 Relating to an ordinary computer monitor, it represents a section of a Mandelbrot set with a diameter of 4 million kilometers.
-Its border shows an astronomical number of different fractal structures.

 The seahorse "body" is composed by 25 "spokes" consisting of two groups of 12 "spokes" each and one "spoke" connecting to the main cardioid.
-These two groups can be attributed by some kind of metamorphosis to the two "fingers" of the "upper hand" of the Mandelbrot set; therefore, the number of "spokes" increases from one "seahorse" to the next by 2; the "hub" is a so-called Misiurewicz point.
-Between the "upper part of the body" and the "tail" a distorted small copy of the Mandelbrot set called satellite may be recognized.
+These two groups can be attributed by some metamorphosis to the two "fingers" of the "upper hand" of the Mandelbrot set; therefore, the number of "spokes" increases from one "seahorse" to the next by 2; the "hub" is a Misiurewicz point.
+Between the "upper part of the body" and the "tail", there is a distorted copy of the Mandelbrot set, called a "satellite".